SaraRasoulian/Portfolio/README.md

 ## Minimalistic Portfolio 💫

-This is a simple portfolio website built using HTML, CSS, and JavaScript.
+This is a portfolio website built using HTML, CSS, and JavaScript.
+[Live Website](https://sararasoulian.github.io/portfolio/) 🚀.

 All content is hardcoded.

+Feel free to customize this template to suit your style and deploy your own portfolio.

 For a full-stack portfolio application built with .NET and Vue, [click here](https://github.com/SaraRasoulian/DotNet-WebAPI-Vue-Portfolio/tree/main).